 Is process mining expensive?

-Process mining is an investment, but the right software will analyze complex processes and provide valuable insights.
+Process mining is an investment, but the right process mining software will analyze complex processes and provide valuable insights.

 The initial expense of software can save a lot of money and resources compared to manually and subjectively documenting processes, making it a wise decision if your goal is to streamline and automate processes.